The Best Water Test Kits Tested in 2023

 Type

 • Digital instruments use a metal electrode to measure the level of raw impurities in a water supply.
 Most commonly, digital instruments measure TDS and electrical conductivity (EC).
 TDS refers to inorganic salts (like calcium, magnesium, and potassium) and is measured in parts per million (ppm).
-EC refers to the amount of dissolved materials that conducts electrical current and is measured in µS/cm.
+EC refers to the amount of dissolved materials that conduct electrical current and is measured in microsiemens per centimeter (µS/cm).
 Some digital instruments will also measure the water’s pH and temperature.
-They don’t, however, test for specific compounds or contaminants unless you purchase a device that is specifically calibrated for that purpose, such as a colorimeter for chlorine.
+They don’t, however, test for specific compounds or contaminants unless you purchase a device that is specifically calibrated for that purpose, such as a colorimeter for chlorine tests.

 Contaminants

-The EPA regulates 90 contaminants known to cause biological harm; water test kits can test from one to over 200 contaminants.
-The most common contaminants, also referred to as parameters, checked for by water test kits include:
+The EPA regulates 90 contaminants known to cause biological harm; water test kits can test from one to more than 200 contaminants.
+The most common contaminants checked for by water test kits include the following:

 • Bacteria: Coliform bacteria (like E. coli) is the most common type of bacteria for which water test kits check.
 E. coli can cause nausea, vomiting, diarrhea, abdominal cramping, fever, headaches, fatigue, and even death.